-The three heavy duty robots are equipped, respectively, with a scoop shovel, a huge drill, and a rock crusher.
-They will crash through walls while chasing characters, but they will not leave the compound.
+The three heavy-duty robots will crash through walls while chasing characters, but they will not leave the compound.
 All three are 2nd level.
 Streel agents erased these robots' excavation programs.
-They are now reprogramed with only security lock and attack/defense programs.
+They are now reprogrammed with only security lock and attack/defense programs.